yingding/learning-java/README.md

 learning-java
 =============

-these codes help people to start learning java easily
+These codes help people to start learning java easily